radito1/FoodFlow/README.md

    - See owned recipes in the user's profile.

 4. **Recipe Management:**
-   - Create new recipes using the "Create" option.
+   - Create new recipes using the "Add recipe" option.
    - Edit and update existing recipes.
    - Delete owned recipes.